frowenz/album-collage-generator/README.md

     Replace `YOUR_CSV.CSV` with the path to your downloaded CSV file, and `NUM_THREADS` with the number of worker threads you'd like to use (6 is the default if unspecified).
 This will download all the album covers into a folder named `album_covers`.

 4. Once all your images are downloaded, it's a good idea to back them up, as the next script is destructive.
+Occasionally, there might be duplicate albums covers.
+This mainly occurs when there exists both a regular and deluxe version of album.

 5. Run the following command to create the collage: